fluxcd/kustomize-controller/docs/spec/v1/kustomizations.md

 All the undefined variables in the format `${var}` will be substituted with an empty string unless a default value is provided e.g. `${var:=default}`.

+**Note:** It is recommended to set the `--feature-gates=StrictPostBuildSubstitutions=true` controller flag, so that the post-build substitutions will fail if a variable without a default value is declared in files but is missing from the input vars.

 You can disable the variable substitution for certain resources by either labelling or annotating them with: